signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 If it is needed, the original exception or the fact that the command has actually been canceled is available on the `ICompletion` (that comes from
 CK.Core assembly).

+`DoHandleCommandAsync` has no CancellationToken parameter: the command exposes a unique token that unifies the multiple ways to cancel a command: `DoHandleCommandAsync` have just to use this unique token when calling any external asynchronous methods (more on this below).

 ## StoppedBehavior and ImmediateStoppedBehavior